zetxqx/gateway-api-inference-extension/site-src/concepts/api-overview.md

 ### InferencePool

 InferencePool represents a set of Inference-focused Pods and an extension that will be used to route to them.
 Within the broader Gateway API resource model, this resource is considered a "backend".
 In practice, that means that you'd replace a Kubernetes Service with an InferencePool.
 This resource has some similarities to Service (a way to select Pods and specify a port), but has some unique capabilities.
-With InferenceModel, you can configure a routing extension as well as inference-specific routing optimizations.
+With InferencePool, you can configure a routing extension as well as inference-specific routing optimizations.
 For more information on this resource, refer to our [InferencePool documentation](/api-types/inferencepool) or go directly to the [InferencePool spec](/reference/spec/#inferencepool).

 ### InferenceModel